beamable/UnrealSDK/Docs/docs/samples/discord-demo.md

 In order to test the sample:

+1. Open the `BeamableUnreal` in the Unreal Editor
+2. Sign into your Beamable account in the `Beamable Window` and go to the `discord-demo` realm.
+3. Go to the `Microservices` and run the `DiscordSampleMS` microservice.
-- Start game.
+4. Start game.
-- Press the `Sign In with Discord` button following instructions (discord will ask for permission).
+5. Press the `Sign In with Discord` button following instructions (discord will ask for permission).
-- After logging in, you should see information about being able to participate in matchmaking.
+6. After logging in, you should see information about being able to participate in matchmaking.
-- Adding and/or removing the role to the signed in user on Discord Server.
+7. Adding and/or removing the role to the signed in user on Discord Server.
-- Observe the text on the UI changing to reflect your ability to participate in matchmaking.
+8. Observe the text on the UI changing to reflect your ability to participate in matchmaking.
-- Also, if `notify_channel` was specified correctly in configuration bot should inform about status change:
+9. Also, if `notify_channel` was specified correctly in configuration bot should inform about status change:

 ![discord_sample_notify.png](../media/imgs/discord_sample_notify.png)